vrnvu/vrnvu.github.io/_posts/2020-12-01-epoche-on-elements copy.md

 ---
 layout: post
-title: Epoche on elements of programming style
+title: Epoche on elements of programming
 slug: epoche-on-elements
 ---